Sumukha-Udupa/Synthesis-of-Dynamic-Masks-for-Information-Theoretic-Opacity-in-Stochastic-Systems/README.md

 ## Usage

-The setup for the Illustrative example, and Stochastic Gridworld Case Study as given in the paper can be run by running the appropriate script.
+The setup for the Illustrative example and Stochastic Gridworld Case Study as given in the paper can be run by running the appropriate script.

 ```bash
 # To run Illustrative example